hyperledger-cacti/cacti/packages/cactus-test-plugin-ledger-connector-ethereum/README.md

 ## Contributing

-See [CONTRIBUTING.md](../../CONTRIBUTING.md) for contribution requirements.
+See [CONTRIBUTING.md][package-doc-contributing-md] for contribution requirements.

 ## License

-This distribution is published under the Apache License Version 2.0 found in the [LICENSE](../../LICENSE) file.
+This distribution is published under the Apache License Version 2.0 found in the [LICENSE][package-doc-license] file.

+[package-doc-src-test-typescript]: ./src/test/typescript/
+[package-doc-contributing-md]: ../../CONTRIBUTING.md
+[package-doc-license]: ../../LICENSE